rock-core/tools-roby/roby/advanced_concepts/recognizing_patterns.md

 :start.followed_by(:blocked)
 ```

-will return an instance of {rdoc_class: EventConstraints::UnboundTaskPredicate}
+will return an instance of `EventConstraints::UnboundTaskPredicate`
 or of one of its subclasses that can then be evaluated on a task.
 See
-{rdoc_class: EventConstraints::UnboundPredicateSupport} for the list of methods
+`EventConstraints::UnboundPredicateSupport` for the list of methods
-available on symbols and {rdoc_class: EventConstraints::UnboundTaskPredicate}
+available on symbols and `EventConstraints::UnboundTaskPredicate`
 for the predicate interface, which allows to logically combine predicates with
 each other.